 Halo: Combat Evolved (Xbox) – Daniel Castro

-Back in 2001 I was a raging Nintendo fanboy who couldn’t give a second toss at anything being released on any N-less console on the market; all that changed that same year, and mostly because of the first entry in the Halo series.
+Back in 2001, I was a raging Nintendo fanboy who couldn’t give a second toss at anything being released on any N-less console on the market.
+All that changed that same year, and mostly because of the first entry in the Halo series.

-By the end of the Nintendo 64 era I ended up astray in the sea of “not having enough money to get myself a GameCube” while I tried to keep myself up-to-date with the newest releases.
+By the end of the Nintendo 64 era, I ended up astray in the sea of “not having enough money to get myself a GameCube” while I tried to keep myself up-to-date with the newest releases.

 Chances are I don’t need to tell you about Halo at all, and you might already love it or hate it by now; I don’t mind.
-I know the series hasn’t received any ground-breaking changes this last decade, and I know I’m not even buying Halo 4 this year.
+I know the series hasn’t received any ground-breaking changes in the last decade, and I know I’m not even buying Halo 4 this year.
 But still, I can’t deny the first game of the series for being the one that made me set foot on foreign lands and set my sights on newer and unknown species of gaming.

 Heroes of Might and Magic III (PC) – Nathaniel Hoover

 While I could pull executive privilege here and list off Worms Armageddon, Civilization III, Super Smash Bros.
 Melee, SimCity 2000, Jedi Knight II, Master of Orion II, Super Mario World, and a half-dozen others, I’m electing Heroes III to be the lone representative of the games that fostered my love of custom mapmaking and/or characterized my wild Saturday nights in high school and college.
 (We duct-taped somebody to a wall.
 Don’t tell me my Saturdays weren’t wild.)
 What makes Heroes III uniquely qualified for this distinguished position is that its appeal as both a solo and a social game has endured longer and more strongly than Crystal Pepsi any other game I own.